When is Momentum Extragradient Optimal? A Polynomial-Based Analysis: Momentum Extragradient via Chebyshev Polynomials

-The robust region of EGM can be described with the four extreme points below: Depending on the choice of hyperparameters, the above four extreme points can be distributed differently on three different modes, which we summarize in the next theorem. \begin{theorem} Consider the extragradient with momentum in \eqref{eq:extra-gradient-momentum}, expressed with the Chebyshev polynomials as in \eqref{eq:res-poly-extra-mom-cheby}.
-Then, the robust region summarized in \eqref{eq:extreme-points} and \eqref{eq:extreme-points2} have the following three modes: \begin{enumerate}[leftmargin=*] \item If $\frac{h}{4\gamma} \geq (1+\sqrt{m})^2$, then $\sigma^{-1}(-1)$ and $\sigma^{-1}(1)$ are all real numbers; \item If $(1-\sqrt{m})^2 \leq \frac{h}{4\gamma} < (1+\sqrt{m})^2$, then $\sigma^{-1}(-1)$ are complex, and $\sigma^{-1}(1)$ are real; \item If $(1-\sqrt{m})^2 > \frac{h}{4\gamma},$ then $\sigma^{-1}(-1)$ and $\sigma^{-1}(1)$ are all complex numbers. \end{enumerate} \end{theorem} We empirically verify Theorem~\ref{thm:three-modes} in Figure~\ref{fig:three-modes}.
-Note that the hyperparameters are set up so that each case in Theorem~\ref{thm:three-modes} is covered.
-In the remainder of the paper, we specifically focus on the second case, which can be modeled via the Jacobian spectrum model in \eqref{eq:eigen-model}.
+The above four points and their intermediate values characterize the set of Jacobian eigenvalues $\lambda$ that can be mapped to $[-1, 1]$.
+The distribution of these eigenvalues can vary in three different modes depending on the selected hyperparameters of MEG, as stated in the following theorem. \begin{theorem} Consider the momentum extragradient method in \eqref{eq:extra-gradient-momentum}, expressed with the Chebyshev polynomials as in \eqref{eq:res-poly-extra-mom-cheby}.
+Then, the robust region (c.f., Definition \ref{def:robust_region}) have the following three modes: \begin{itemize}[leftmargin=*] \item \textbf{Case 1:} If $\frac{h}{4\gamma} \geq (1+\sqrt{m})^2$, then $\sigma^{-1}(-1)$ and $\sigma^{-1}(1)$ are all real numbers; \item \textbf{Case 2:} If $(1-\sqrt{m})^2 \leq \frac{h}{4\gamma} < (1+\sqrt{m})^2$, then $\sigma^{-1}(-1)$ are complex, and $\sigma^{-1}(1)$ are real; \item \textbf{Case 3:} If $(1-\sqrt{m})^2 > \frac{h}{4\gamma},$ then $\sigma^{-1}(-1)$ and $\sigma^{-1}(1)$ are all complex numbers. \end{itemize} \end{theorem} \begin{remark} Theorem~\ref{thm:three-modes} offers guidance on how to set up the hyperparameters for MEG.
+This depends on the Jacobian spectra of the game problem being considered.
+For instance, if one observes only real eigenvalues (i.e., the problem is in fact minimization), the main step size $h$ should be at least $4\times$ larger than the extrapolation step size $\gamma$, based on the condition $\frac{h}{4\gamma} \geq (1+\sqrt{m})^2$. \end{remark}

+We illustrate Theorem~\ref{thm:three-modes} in Figure~\ref{fig:three-modes}.
+We first set the hyperparameters according to each condition in Theorem~\ref{thm:three-modes}.
+We then discretize the interval $[-1, 1]$, and plot $\sigma^{-1}([-1, 1])$ for each case, represented by red lines.
+We can see the quadratic link function induced by MEG allows interesting eigenvalue dynamics to be mapped onto the $[-1, 1]$ segment, such as the cross-shape observed in Case 2.
+Moreover, although MEG exhibits the best rates within the robust region, it does not necessarily diverge outside of it, as in the second case of Theorem~\ref{thm:meg-asymp-rates}.
+We illustrate the convergence region of MEG measured by $\sqrt[2t]{| P_t(\lambda) |} < 1$ from \eqref{eq:res-poly-extra-mom-cheby} for $t=2000,$ with different colors indicating varying convergence rates, which slow down as one moves away from the robust region.
+Interestingly, Figure~\ref{fig:three-modes} (right) shows that MEG can also converge in the absence of monotonicity (i.e., in the presence of Jacobian eigenvalues with negative real part) \citep{gorbunov2023convergence}.